SirAlf/DataCleanCourseProject/README.md

 * The **`select()`** command was used to get the needed columns for SubjectID, and all the remaining columns which were extracted by regular expressions containing "t",  "f" and "a".
 The command also exluded the column for  *ActivityID* by the "negative sign" in the argument, `-ActivityID`.
 The *ActivityID* column was excluded, because it was no longer necessary with the presence of the "*Activity*" (name) column (obtained from the **`merge`** operation described above).

-##### STEP 8:  EXTRACT FROM MERGED\_DATASET, THE COLUMNS OF MEAN AND STD DEVIATION VARIABLES FOR EACH MEASUREMENT
+##### STEP 8:  EXTRACT FROM MERGED\_DATASET, THE COLUMNS OF MEAN AND STD DEVIATION VARIABLES FOR EACH OF MEASUREMENT SIGNALS

->The *dplyr* package in combination with regular expressions was used to extract the needed data containing means and standard deviations ("mean" and "std) as follows:
+>The *dplyr* package in combination with regular expressions was used to extract the needed data containing means and standard deviations ("mean" and "std) of the measurement signals from the *Merged\_Dataset* as follows:
 * The **`select()`** command was used to ***get*** the columns for: (1) *SubjectID*, (2) *Activity*, (3) columns containing the regular expression "*.[Mm]ean*." , (4) columns containing the regular expression "*.std.*",    ***and to exclude*** the columns containing "*angle*" and "*Freq*".
 As mentioned in my CodeBook, data columns for "*Angle*" and "*Freq*" were not included since they are calculated data, and not "*measurement signals*".
 Only *measurement signals* were taken in the making of the  tidy data.

->The data frame containing the extracted column names was called **"Extracted\_Dataset"**.
+>The data frame containing the extracted column names containing mean and standard deviation(s) (std)  was called **"Extracted\_Dataset"**.

 >**NOTE** :  As mentioned in my Code Book, only the mean and standard deviations for "*measurement signals*" were taken.
 (Please refer to my CodeBook for details).